 6. Wedding Musician or DJ

-Weddings are typically weekend events and bands can also schedule much of their practice time at the weekend.
+Weddings are typically weekend events, and bands can also schedule much of their practice time on the weekend.
 You might need to schedule some time to meet with prospective clients during the week, but most of the work can take place on the weekend.
 Wedding musicians must master a broad range of tunes to satisfy diverse generational and musical tastes at weddings and parties.
-The average wedding band charges $4000, according to weddingwire.com.
+The average wedding band charges $4,500, according to Weddingwire.com.

-Bars experience high traffic levels at weekends.
+Bars experience high traffic levels on weekends.
 Sports bars are very busy around weekend sporting events like college and professional football.
 Wedding and event venues will also provide weekend-based opportunities.
-The BLS reports that there were 611,200 bartender jobs in the U.S. economy during 2016.
+The BLS reports that there were 644,100 bartender jobs in the U.S. economy during 2018.

 Bartenders need to have knowledge regarding mixing drinks, a lively personality, good listening abilities, and customer service skills.
 They earn most of their income from tips, so there is a wide range of potential compensation based on customer traffic.
-Successful bartenders can earn $200 or more per day.
+In Manhattan, successful bartenders can earn upwards of $500 a night.

 8. Golf Caddy